five woodworking clamps

 The end of many parallel jaw bar clamps can also be flipped, converting it into spreader clamp that pushes out (bottom right photo).
 This is perfect for disassembling furniture.

-The Rockler Bandy Clamp (center photo) upgrades the typical spring clamp with extra large padded jaws and a reinforced clamping band, making it the perfect clamp for securing edge banding, as well as all the other applications of a spring clamp and more.
+The Rockler Bandy Clamp (second clamp from left) upgrades the typical spring clamp with extra large padded jaws and a reinforced clamping band, making it the perfect clamp for securing edge banding, as well as all the other applications of a spring clamp and more.

-Another innovative variation of the spring clamp are these Dust Right Clamping Hose Holders (right photo) that feature a built-in hose clamp.
+Another innovative variation of the spring clamp are these Dust Right Clamping Hose Holders (second clamp from right) that feature a built-in hose clamp.
 A great solution for securing point-of-source dust collection right where you need it.

 If you glue up a lot of panels, be it for table tops, cabinet sides, doors or cutting boards, then these Rockler Deluxe Panel Clamps (left photo) and Mini Deluxe Panel Clamps (right photo) will be your new best friend in the shop.
 Both sizes provide four-way pressure that both squeezes the glue joints together and holds the boards flat while the glue cures.
 The larger Deluxe Panel Clamp accepts panels from 3/4" to 3" thick and 10" to 36" wide and are sold individually.
 The Mini Deluxe Panel Clamps accept panels from 1/2" to 1-1/2" thick and 5-1/2" to 16" wide—great for cutting boards.
 The set includes two Mini Deluxe Panel Clamps, plus a convenient wall rack for hanging the clamps!